carmenabans/Applied-Crypto-and-Security/README.md

 The focus of this coursework is to understand symmetric and asymmetric encryption techniques, analyzing their mechanisms and security implications.
 DES is a symmetric-key algorithm for the encryption of digital data, while ElGamal provides a method for public-key encryption.

-## Key Features
+## Cryptographic Concepts

-- **DES Implementation**: A complete implementation of the DES algorithm, showcasing key generation, encryption, and decryption processes in C.
-- **ElGamal Implementation**: A comprehensive Python implementation of the ElGamal encryption algorithm, including key generation, encryption, and decryption functions.
+- **Data Encryption Standard (DES)**:
+  DES is a symmetric-key algorithm used for the encryption of digital data.
+In symmetric encryption, the same key is used for both encryption and decryption.
+DES operates on blocks of data, dividing the input into fixed-size blocks (64 bits) and using a 56-bit key to perform multiple rounds of permutation and substitution to transform the plaintext into ciphertext.
+Despite being widely used in the past, DES is now considered insecure due to its short key length, making it susceptible to brute-force attacks.

+- **ElGamal Encryption**:
+  ElGamal is an asymmetric encryption algorithm that provides a method for secure key exchange and data encryption.
+In this scheme, a user generates a public key, which can be shared freely, and a private key, which is kept secret.
+The security of ElGamal relies on the difficulty of solving discrete logarithm problems.
+The algorithm consists of three main steps: key generation, encryption, and decryption.
+ElGamal is widely used in cryptographic protocols, including secure messaging and digital signatures.

-- **Miller-Rabin Primality Test**: Implementation of the Miller-Rabin test for probabilistic primality testing, showcasing its application in cryptographic systems.
+- **Miller-Rabin Primality Test**:
+  The Miller-Rabin test is a probabilistic algorithm used to determine whether a number is prime.
+It is particularly useful for cryptographic applications that require large prime numbers for key generation.
+Unlike deterministic tests, the Miller-Rabin test can quickly identify non-prime numbers and provides a probability of error that can be reduced by repeating the test multiple times.
+This property makes it efficient and effective for verifying the primality of large numbers used in cryptographic systems.

 ## Technologies